petebannister/libdigiapix/README.md

 The existing library has exceptionally high CPU usage (on the ConnectCore6UL at least).

-Multi-threading this is unnecessary for many applications and also a risk especially if the documentation does not cover how to use the library safely.
+In the default mode, the library spins up a thread for CAN data reception.

-The CAN data callbacks do not include a client pointer or even the can interface pointer, making the API inconvenient to use in some cases, particularly from C++ code.
+This is no necessary for some applications and also a risk that can be avoided.

 The modifications should allow the existing library to function as it did before whilst opening up the possibility of lower level control that does not prescribe